NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 ### Connecting a wallet or Dapp to Hardhat Network

 By default, Hardhat will spin up a new in-memory instance of Hardhat Network on startup.
 It's also possible to run Hardhat Network in a standalone fashion so that external clients can connect to it.
-This could be a wallet, your Dapp front-end, or a script.
+This could be a wallet, your Dapp front-end, or a Hardhat Ignition deployment.

 To run Hardhat Network in this way, run `npx hardhat node`: